SamsungInternet/foldable-viewport/README.md

 ## Getting started

-This is a webcam created by Samsung Internet to showcase the device posture API on a Samsung Galaxy Flip using WebRTC.
+This is a webcam created by Samsung Internet to showcase the device posture API and the viewport segment API on a Samsung Galaxy Flip using WebRTC.
 You can follow the step by step codelab to recreate this yourself with the starter kit: https://github.com/SamsungInternet/webcam-fold-starterkit